 MSU Library recommends that datasets be published in trustworthy data repositories, especially those that are commonly used in your discipline.
 Our research suggests that publishing data in a disciplinary repository promotes discovery and reuse of research data.

 Note: MSU Library no longer publishes research data in MSU ScholarWorks.
-To read more about why we made this decision, please see our Data Publishing Policy.
+For more information, please see our Data Publishing Policy.

 General purpose repository appropriate for any type of data